browserify/browserify/readme.markdown

 `opts.externalRequireName` defaults to `'require'` in `expose` mode but you can use another name.

+`opts.bare` creates a bundle that does not include Node builtins, and does not replace global Node variables except for `__dirname` and `__filename`.

+`opts.node` creates a bundle that runs in Node and does not use the browser versions of dependencies.
+Same as passing `{ bare: true, browserField: false }`.

 Note that if files do not contain javascript source code then you also need to specify a corresponding transform for them.